 The new owner has filed a development plan to subdivide the beautiful 24+ acres of gardens into 5 lots (the historic house remains on a 3+ acre lot plus 4 new lots).
-VPC is opposing this inappropriate development that will negatively impact the Caves Valley National Register District.
+VPC is opposing this inappropriate development that will negatively impact the Caves Valley Historic District.
 This proposed development will increase storm water run off and sediment in the North Branch of the Jones Falls.
 The Development Plan Hearings for Stemmer House concluded on March 24, 2016.
 The Administrative Law Judge(ALJ) denied the development plan because the developer did not submit RC5 performance standard materials to the planning office and the planning office did not provide the judge with any findings on those materials (as required).
 The developer filed a motion for reconsideration and the ALJ has now granted an order allowing the developer to submit the required materials to the Planning Office and reconvene the hearing.
 VPC is considering an appeal of this decision but will wait until the reconvened hearing is over and a new decision is issued.

 What You Can Do:

 1. Contact the Baltimore County Administrative Law Judge who has final approval authority on development plans submitted for consideration.
 Tell him not to approve this plan because a prior development plan with houses in this same location was denied in 2004 due to adverse impacts to the Caves Valley National Register District and storm water management/environmental issues.
 Send an email to Judge John E. Beverungen at firstname.lastname@example.org.